nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 ------------------------------------------

 *Necessary terminology: Git is the source control system, GitHub is the web site.
-You can use Git without GitHub, but not GitHub without Git.*
+You can use Git without GitHub, but not GitHib without Git.*

 Go to <https://windows.github.com> and download the “GitHub for Windows” client.
 Install it.
 This gives you a Windows UI suitable for most Git operations and a